If you've received an adverse action notice in the mail, you might be wondering what it means.

 An adverse action is a notice that lets someone know their application was denied.
 You could receive this notice in the form of a letter or an email.

-When you apply for credit, a job, an installment loan, or insurance coverage and that application is denied, the person or business that received your application might send you a formal "adverse action" notice or letter.
+When you apply for credit, a job, an installment loan, or insurance coverage and those applications are denied, the person or business that received your application might send you a formal "adverse action" notice or letter.
 This formal letter lets the applicant know their application did not get approved.

 For instance, if you apply for a loan, your application might be denied because your credit score isn't high enough to meet the lender's credit score requirements.

-Likewise, a job application might be denied due to something in your background check like a criminal history.
+Likewise, a job application might be denied due to something in your background check, like criminal history.
 In both instances, the company might send an adverse action as a way to let you know your application was denied.

 The adverse action will have some other basic information on it as well: